tweag/nickel/doc/manual/merging.md

 Like it is, it's impossible to merge and will throw an unmergeable terms error.
 Here, the issue is that the field `firewall.enabled` is defined in both sides:

-- it's undecidable which value to keep,
+It's undecidable which value to keep,
-- also instead of priorising one to the other, Nickel prefer to be explicit and provide the `default` annotation,
-- finaly, when not annotated, it make fields read only by default which is quiet more secure.

 The solution here is: